-313 Heritage Act 2004 (ACT), s 8 of the also defines 'object' as 'a natural or manufactured object, but does not include a building or any other man-made structure' and defines 'place' to include 'a site, precinct or parcel of land; a building or structure, or part of a building or structure; the curtilage, or setting, of a building or structure, or part of a building or structure; and an object or feature historically associated with, and located at, the place'.
+344 Heritage Act s 8 defines 'object' as 'a natural or manufactured object, but does not include a building or any other man-made structure' and defines 'place' to include 'a site, precinct or parcel of land; a building or structure, or part of a building or structure; the curtilage, or setting, of a building or structure, or part of a building or structure; and an object or feature historically associated with, and located at, the place'.

-314 Ibid, Dictionary, definition of 'conservation'.
+345 Heritage Act Dictionary (definition of 'conservation').